Skip to main content

 7. Track the implementation of and issues related to all model laws pertaining to innovation, technology, data privacy, and cybersecurity, including the Insurance Data Security Model Law (#668), the NAIC Insurance Information and Privacy Protection Model Act (#670), the Privacy of Consumer Financial and Health Information Regulation (#672), and the Unfair Trade Practices Act (#880) rebating language and providing assistance to state insurance regulators as needed.

-8. Coordinate with other NAIC committees and task forces, as appropriate, and evaluate and recommend certifications, continuing education (CE), and training for regulatory staff related to technology, innovation, cybersecurity, and data privacy.
+8. Coordinate and facilitate collaboration with and among other NAIC committees and task forces to promote consistency and efficiency in the development of regulatory policy, education, training, and enforcement materials and tools related to innovation; cybersecurity; data privacy; and the use of technologies, big data and artificial intelligence (AI), including machine learning (ML), in the business of insurance.
+Evaluate and recommend certifications, continuing education (CE), and training for regulatory staff related to technology, innovation, cybersecurity, and data privacy.

 9. Follow the work of federal, state, and international governmental bodies to avoid conflicting standards and practices.

-1. Research the use of big data and AI including ML in the business of insurance, and evaluate existing regulatory frameworks for overseeing and monitoring their use.
-Present findings and recommendations to the Innovation, Cybersecurity, and Technology (H) Committee including potential recommendations for development of model governance for the use of big data and AI including ML for the insurance industry.
+1. Research the use of big data and AI (including ML) in the business of insurance.
+Proactively communicate findings and present recommendations to the Innovation, Cybersecurity, and Technology (H) Committee.

 1. Monitor cybersecurity trends such as vulnerabilities, risk management, governance practices, and breaches with the potential to affect the insurance industry.

-4. Oversee the development of a regulatory cybersecurity response guidance document to assist state insurance regulators in the investigation of insurance cyber events.
+3. Develop and maintain a regulatory cybersecurity response guidance to assist state insurance regulators in the investigation of insurance cyber events.

-5. Monitor federal and international activities on cybersecurity engaging on efforts to manage and evaluate cybersecurity risk.
+4. Monitor federal and international activities on cybersecurity, engaging in efforts to manage and evaluate cybersecurity risk.

 6. The Privacy Protections (H) Working Group will:

-1. Use state insurance privacy protections regarding the collection, data ownership and use rights, and disclosure of information gathered in connection with insurance transactions to draft a new Privacy Protections Model Act to replace NAIC models, such as Model #670 and Model #672.
+1. Use state insurance privacy protections regarding the collection, data ownership and use rights, and disclosure of information gathered in connection with insurance transactions to draft a new/revised Privacy Protections Model Act to replace/update NAIC models, such as Model #670 and/or Model #672.

 Innovation, Cybersecurity, and Technology (H) Committee